pataar/aoc-2020/README.md

 These are my solutions to the Advent of Code 2020 puzzles.

 ## Prerequisites:
 - Node ^12.0

+## Running

-To run the first puzzle of day one for example, you can enter this:
+To run the first puzzle of day one for example:

 ```sh
 node 1/1